miriam-z/sherpa-technical-task/README.md

 ### Overview
 This solution implements a basic RAG (Retrieval Augmented Generation) system for processing and querying consulting reports with strict data isolation between tenants.
 The current implementation focuses on core functionality and provides a foundation for further enhancements.

+#### Document Parsing Approach
+- **Hierarchy Preservation:** Accurate extraction of document hierarchy (sections, subsections, tables) is critical for consulting reports.
+- **Current Limitation:** Basic parsing modes (Unstructured, LlamaParse default) do not reliably preserve hierarchy; outputs are often flat or loosely structured.
+- **Ongoing Evaluation:** We are actively experimenting with advanced LlamaParse modes (LVM, agent-based parsing) to improve structure extraction.
+Outputs are compared for section fidelity and ease of downstream use.
+- **Next Steps:** Update the pipeline to use the parsing mode that best preserves hierarchy and document order.

 ### Architecture
 - **Document Processing**: Unstructured + LlamaIndex for PDF parsing
 - **Vector Storage**: Weaviate with multi-tenancy